 In order to support UP security protection mechanism between UE and UP Gateway for the user plane in the next generation system, UP-traffic protection mechanism should support the security policy negotiated from security requirements.
 Upon the security policy negotiation, the network (access network entity and core network entity) (i.e., SM, Policy Control) could have the final decision on which security policy including explicit security features and algorithms will be used.
 The network could negotiate the security policy through an independent procedure or pigged back in the other service procedures.
 It should be preferred that the next generation network can enable the network to have the flexibility to choose security mechanism according to different services requirements.

+5.1.3.18 Key issue #1.18: Flexible security policies negotiation in control plane

+5.1.3.18.1 Key issue details